The Privateers story of Daftö

 - Burn the ships, the king has fallen and the enemy is coming!

-Burn the privateer ship?
-Never in his life.
-Captain Svartkrut thinks to himself, I'd rather fall from the enemy's guns.
-Now, they truly deserters.
-They must hide, quickly finding a shletered bay where no other ship dares to follow.
-The captain remembers a small bay inside the Koster Islands.
+Burn the ship?
+Never.
+I’d rather fall to the enemy’s guns, thinks Captain Svartkrut.
+Now, they are truly deserters.
+They must hide, quickly finding a sheltered bay where no other ship would dare to follow.
+The captain recalls a small bay nestled within the Koster Islands.
 He gathers the crew.

 - Listen up, we'll seek shelter.
 Daftö will be our sanctuary.
-If anoyone objects, you can leave the ship here and now.
+If anyone objects, you can leave the ship here and now.

-The privateer ship sneaks through sound and narrow passages.
-The mast disappears behind the cliffs just as the Danish-flagged fleet appears above Strömstad.
-The seafaring days are over.
-Now, the adventures continue on Daftö.
+The pirate ship sneaks through sound and narrow passages.
+The mast disappears behind the cliffs just as the Danish-flagged navy appears above Strömstad.
+The days of pirating at sea are over.
+Now, the adventures continue at Daftö.

-(We have, of course, taken the liberty to modifying the story slightly.)
+(We have, of course, taken the liberty of modifying the story slightly.)

 The latest shipwreck discovery in Daftö Bay confirms the story

-It has long been known that piracy under the crown's flag, with the aim of strengthening the crown, occurred just outside Daftö.
-But the latest shipwreck discovery is nonetheless sensational, confirming that privateers likely operated at our exact coordinates.
+It has long been known that pirating under the Crown's flag, intended to strengthen the crown, took place just off the coast of Strömstad.
+But the latest shipwreck discovery is nonetheless sensational, confirming that pirates likely operated at our exact coordinates.

 As recently as the fall of 2019, a team of marine archaeologists made an exciting discovery just by the dock of our guest harbor.
-The discovery was a wreck believed to be one of Karl XII's warships, used in the Swedish navy during the 18th century.
-The archaeologists' theory about the ship is that it was engaged in the battle abd then sunk by its own crew to prevent it from being captured by the enemy.
+The discovery was a shipwreck that had once been one of King Karl XII’s warships in the Swedish navy during the 18th century.
+Marine archaeologists believe that the ship was engaged in battle, then sunk by its own crew to prevent it being captured by the enemy.

 - The ship that lies here at the bottom of the sea was likely used to defend Strömstad.
 Now it's up to us to protect and tell the ship's story,